-The run up to a holiday can be fantastic – counting down the days and winding down (or a mad panic to get things done!) – either way you will have more momentum and energy at this time as you know that a really good reward is to follow and you will be able to bow out of normal day to day life for a while.
+Let’s make returning from holidays easier by getting things straight before you go, and using the run up to a holiday when you have more momentum and energy.
+You know that a really good reward is to follow and you’ll be able to bow out of normal day to day life for a while.

 Unfortunately though, we all have to come back!